Skip to content

 How To Apply

-Design your content and UI to support voice commands and query patterns (“show me the cheapest flight to…”, “book a table for two tomorrow”).
-Use semantic markup (ARIA roles, structured data) so voice assistants and bots can interpret content.
-Test voice flows, and ensure fallback to traditional UI works well.
+& UI to support voice commands & query patterns (“show me the cheapest flight to…”).
+Use semantic markup (ARIA roles, structured data) so assistants & bots can interpret content.
+Test voice flows & ensure fallback to traditional UI works well.

 4. Serverless & Edge Computing Architectures

-Scalability & Cost: Serverless enables you to pay only for what you use and auto-scale.
+& Cost: Serverless enables you to pay only for what you use & auto-scale.

 Performance: Edge locations reduce round-trip times, improving UX for global audiences.